 When you turn on the heat in your apartment (lots of energy), the window panes heat up.
 But the glass also faces the outside air, which has much less energy than the pane.
 That means the window pane will donate its energy to the outdoors as there’s much more air out there than in your apartment.
 (Forbes)

-So, how do you keep cold air from coming through windows?
+So, how do you keep cold air from coming through windows especially when there’s a winter storm on the way?
 Well you have to block the energy from escaping.
 Adding a second layer to your window, while not a 100% perfect solution, will slow this energy transfer and help keep you nice and toasty when the temps drop.
 There are a few ways to do this:

 1. Try buying curtains made from heavier fabrics, or layering lighter and heavier curtains together.
 You could also purchase cellular shades which are amazing because they let sunlight in while keeping you warm!